chipmuenk/pyfda/ressource/INSTALLATION.md

 is selected.

-Runtime and SDK need to be installed first to your local computer using (omit the version number to get a selection)
+Runtime and SDK need to be installed first to your local computer using (omit the version number for a command line selection)

     > flatpak install flathub org.kde.Platform//5.15
     > flatpak install flathub org.kde.Sdk//5.15